JJ/raku-distribution-dependencies/README.md

-# Raku Distribution Template
+# Raku Distribution Dependencies

-Template for Raku modules, classes, roles, to be distributed as a single package in the ecosystem.
-Fill this README with your instructions.
+Find the real dependencies used in a distribution, and act on them.

 ## Installing

-<-- Fill your prerequisites here, how to install using zef, how to
+Just the usual

-install from source -->
+    zef install Distribution::Dependencies

 ## Running